 Members will electronically receive a Certificate of Salary Status when the differential is processed.

-With this new online process, members no longer need to resubmit their transcript each time they apply for another differential.
+With this new online process, you may upload scanned transcripts.
+You will no longer need to resubmit your transcript each time you apply for another differential.

 Get help applying